Burn

 ## Where To Next?

-* Compare across projects using the [buyback-comparison](https://docs.unlocks.app/features/buyback/buyback-comparison "mention") page or [burn-screener](https://docs.unlocks.app/features/burn/burn-screener "mention")
+* Compare across projects using the [Buyback Comparison](/features/buyback/buyback-comparison.md) page or [Burn Screener](/features/burn/burn-screener.md)